openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 cloning a snapshot of the vDisk.

 ##### Delete the vDisks
-The delete button removed the vDisk and all of its snapshots from the cluster.
+The delete button removes the vDisk and all of its snapshots from the cluster.
 Note that this action can not be undone.

+> ==== Warning::Deleting a vDisk
+>
+> Deleting a vDisk can not be undone.

 #### Snapshots